dbarrosop/dbarrosop.github.io/_drafts/vagrant_box_ios_xr.md

 {% endhighlight %}

-h2.
-Creating the box
+### Creating the box

-Now that we have the VM ready we just have to export it in @.box@ format.
+Now that we have the VM ready we just have to export it in `.box` format.
 Go to the CLI and:

 {% highlight text linenos %}
 interface MgmtEth0/0/CPU0/0